codeonlyjs/website/content/guide/routerBasics.md

 usually some "view state" that needs to be captured and restored.

-The main example of this is saving and restoring the current scroll position - nobody want's to hit the back button and then have to scroll to get back to where the were before.
+The main example of this is saving and restoring the current scroll position - nobody wants to hit the back button and then have to scroll to get back to where the were before.

-The router supports capturing any view state you need, but often the scroll position is enough so we've included a component can do this automatically.
+The router supports capturing any view state you need, but often the scroll position is enough so we've included a component that can do this automatically.

 All you need to do is create an instance of it and pass it the router